Classic Trucks History

-Starting in the 1930s, styling became important, and manufacturers began improving the looks of pickups.
+Starting in the 1930s, styling became more important, and manufacturers began improving the looks of their pickup trucks.
 Front grilles were redesigned to set them apart from cars.
 Ford alone would sell over three million pickup trucks by 1932.

 Production Halts During World War 11

 Shortly after December 7, 1941 (the bombing of Pearl Harbor), civilian car and truck production in America stopped.
 Factory's were converted to military-only production of trucks, tanks, planes, arms, and munitions.

 After the war was over, Chevrolet, along with GMC, were the first American manufacturers to introduce new post-war models.
 Debuting in May of 1947, Chevy's Advance Line Trucks started a whole new look for pickups, although mechanically they were mostly the same as the pre-war models.
 Ford and Dodge resumed production shortly after.